romnoelp/cloudcast/README.md

 - ### Dark/Light Mode Switch Component

-This code snippet demonstrates a React component using a `Switch` component (likely from a UI library like Shadcn UI or Radix UI) to toggle between dark and light themes.
+This code snippet demonstrates a React component using a `Switch` component to toggle between dark and light themes.

 ```javascript
 <Switch